abhiram200/Face-Recognition-And-Registration/README.md

 And when an already registered user comes in front of the camera the name of the user is displayed.

 # Note
-You may need to adjust the value of varianve according to the lighting conditions of the place where the camera is set.
+You may need to adjust the value of variance according to the lighting conditions of the place where the camera is set.